denniztr/movies-database-react-js/README.md

 Welcome to the Movie Database App!
 This is a simple project that utilizes the OMDB API to fetch information about movies and TV series.
 The application is built with React, materializecss, and Vite.

 ## Demo
-Check out the live demo: [Movie Database](https://github.com/your-username/your-repository-name)
+Check out the live demo: https://github.com/your-username/your-repository-name

 ## Features